capnnemo2/at-product-guide/README.md

-# Affable Triceratops Product Guide
+# Topiary Welding Product Guide

-This app serves as a repository for the specs of products manufactured by the company Affable Triceratops.
+This app serves as a repository for the welding specs of topiary, trellis, and arbor products.

 ---